Acts 10, 9-10

 Something to think about

-I can find endless things which I think I need to do before praying.
+I can find endless things that I think I need to do before praying.

 I imagine that if only I get my to-do list ticked off, then my mind will be at peace to spend time in prayer.